r-lib/pkgdown/tests/testthat/_snaps/check.md

       check_pkgdown(pkg)
     Condition
       Error in `check_pkgdown()`:
       !
-Vignettes missing from index: 'articles/nested' and 'width'
+2 vignettes missing from index: 'articles/nested' and 'width'.

 # informs if everything is ok